Double Reduction Policy: Teachers

 Under the incentive of the double reduction policy, Chinese teachers were encouraged to modify their educational methods.
 To enable students to complete their homework with a smaller workload and shorter class times, Chinese teachers consciously started to improve classroom teaching efficiency.
 The double reduction policy also provided a more "favorable ideological environment" and career development space for ambitious teachers with better teaching abilities.
 Middle-aged teachers born in the 1970s and 1980s were inspired to participate in research projects and take the lead for younger teachers.
 Young teachers gained career development opportunities, and their awareness of innovation and advantages in information technology helped them stand out easily.

 Still, from 2018 to 2020, many teachers were concerned about the potential increased workload and a lack of protections for their rights and felt occupational anxiety.
 While teachers still expected parents to take responsibility for supervising their children and actively communicate with teachers, some parents thought that the policy meant that children's education should be solely the school's responsibility.
 There was also a role conflict: many teachers who are also parents felt that they were unable to take care of their own families because they were busy providing after-school services and designing homework as required after the policy was implemented.

 Teachers also had several concerns about academic performance under the policy.
 Some discovered that the quality of teaching decreases in the short term after reducing the amount of homework.
 In addition, some schools kept exams and rankings, only changing final exams' names and keeping rankings private, still requiring teachers to improve students' scores.
 Some worried that reduced homework would harm students' academic performance in the long term as education remained exam-oriented.
 Especially when dealing with large class sizes, teachers also had difficulties designing flexible homework suitable for different students.
 Many teachers began to doubt their teaching ability and showed low self-efficacy.
 Moreover, some teachers believed personalized homework would make it harder to understand the differences between their students' academic levels.

+Birth rate

+According to a 2025 study, the ban increased expected total fertility rate by 7% to 8%.